Skip to main content

 Excel FLOOR

-The CONCAT() Excel formula joins or merges multiple strings or cells with strings into one.
-For example, if we want to join the age and sex of the athletes, we will use CONCAT.
-The formula will automatically convert a numeric value from age to string and combine it.
+The CONCAT() Excel function joins strings.
+Prefer CONCAT or TEXTJOIN over legacy CONCATENATE; use TEXTJOIN when you need a delimiter or to ignore blanks.
+For example, if we want to join the age and sex of the athletes, we will use CONCAT().
+The function will automatically convert a numeric value from age to string and combine it.

 “24”+“M” = “24M”